ewasm/testnet/clang.md

 `clang -emit-llvm --target=wasm32-unknown-unknown-elf -c -o source.bc source.c`

-Next we can generate [linear WASM output](https://github.com/WebAssembly/design/blob/master/TextFormat.md#linear-instructions) from the bitcode:
+Next we can generate [linear Wasm output](https://github.com/WebAssembly/design/blob/master/TextFormat.md#linear-instructions) from the bitcode:

 `llc -asm-verbose=false -o main.s main.bc`

-The backend output is in linear assembly format, so we must convert this to WAST with binaryen's `s2wasm` tool:
+The backend output is in linear assembly format, so we must convert this to wast with binaryen's `s2wasm` tool:

 `s2wasm -o main.wast main.s`

-The code will now be in WAST format but must be cleaned up with [wasm-chisel](https://github.com/wasmx/wasm-chisel) to be deployed as a contract.
+The code will now be in wast format but must be cleaned up with [wasm-chisel](https://github.com/wasmx/wasm-chisel) to be deployed as a contract.